Stories by Storie

 There are many versions of The Gingerbread Man out there.
 I suggest starting with a more traditional version.
 I’ve had this Little Golden Book since I was a little girl.
 It has always been tucked inside this gingerbread man stuffed animal, which I believe was made by a family friend.

-After getting the main storyline established, enjoy some books that fun a fun twist on the plot.
+After getting the main storyline established, enjoy some books that add a fun twist to the plot.
 Here are some of my favorite gingerbread books to share.

 The Gingerbread Man Loose in the School